1. Dealing with the Passengers

 - Just like our passengers onboard, there are different nationalities crew members onboard too.
 So handling these co-workers of ours are the same as how we get along with the passengers.

-- Good thing with other cruise ship admin, they make sure that every cabin will be occupied by crew members with the same nationality.
+- The good thing with other cruise ship admin, they make sure that every cabin will be occupied by crew members with the same nationality.
 So basically, the adjustments between cabinmates will depend entirely on their attitude as a person.

 3. Day Off – Hour Off or Nothing at All